Diabetes Overview and Testing

 To learn more about Siemens Healthineers chronic disease solutions for diabetes management at the point of care, click here.

 2. Centers for Disease Control

 4. National Institute of Diabetes and Digestive and Kidney Diseases (www.diabetes.niddk.nih.gov)

 Each November, Siemens Healthineers raises awareness about this serious, but manageable, chronic condition.
 We are passionate about helping patients lead healthy lives and partnering with clinicians to aid them in managing their patients’ conditions.
 With so many diabetics undiagnosed, understanding the risk factors, symptoms, and long-term impact is a crucial first step toward making communities around the world healthier.

 Want to make an impact?
-Here are some ways you can take part in Diabetes Awareness Month:
+Here are some ways you can take part in spreading awareness: